CivAIgentics/Jett/INTEGRATION_COMPLETE.md

-# ✅ Integration Complete - Jacky 2.0 with ANAM AI & ElevenLabs
+# ✅ Integration Complete - Jett with ANAM AI & ElevenLabs

 ## What Was Implemented